 Moderator Ken Gross, former Director of the Petersen Automotive Museum, is an award-winning journalist, having written 24 books and countless articles celebrating the automobile in over 40 publications.
-He also collaborates with Jay Leno on his column for AutoWeek.
-A Pebble Beach Chief Judge for 30 years, he is a member of the Pebble Beach Concours Selection Committee.
+A lifelong hot rodder, he wrote “Art of the Hot Rod” and “Hot Rod Milestones,” and he contributes to the Rodder's Journal, Street Rodder and Hot Rod Deluxe.
+Ken’s 1932 Ford Highboy Roadster was chosen as one of the most significant 75 ’32 Fords of all time.
+He also collaborates with Jay Leno on his column for Autoweek.
+Ken’s exhibitions of fine cars in fine art museums have attracted over one million visitors nationwide.
+A Pebble Beach Chief Judge for 30 years, and the Chief Class Judge for the Historic Hot Rod Class since its inception, he is a member of the Pebble Beach Concours Selection Committee

 Jim Miller’s grandfather was a Duesenberg driver and mechanic who set over 40 speed records at Muroc Dry Lake in the 1930s.
-Jim's father, Eddie Miller, was a founding member of the Southern California Timing Association Centuries Club, and, after the war, built a beautiful and now-famous "lakester".
-Jim's mechanical and automotive design abilities developed quickly and, throughout his early career.
+Jim's father, Eddie Miller, was a founding member of the Southern California Timing Association Centuries Club, and, after the war, built a beautiful and now-famous "lakester."
+Jim's mechanical and automotive design abilities developed quickly.
 Among other achievements, a lap at 212.842 gained him entry into the prestigious El Mirage 200 MPH Club.
-At age 18, he designed and drafted a complete Formula 3 racer - structure, skin, suspension, brakes and drivetrain.
-After graduating high school, Jim worked as an art director at Hughes Aircraft and then moved on to Scientific Data Systems, which would later become the Xerox Corporation.
+At age 18, he designed and drafted a complete Formula 3 racer, including structure, skin, suspension, brakes and drivetrain.
+After high school, Jim worked as an art director at Hughes Aircraft and then moved on to Scientific Data Systems, which would later become the Xerox Corporation.
 Jim is currently Historian and Archivist for the American Hot Rod Foundation.